itsmartinwho/foresight-cdss-mvp/docs/development_guide.md

 - Add test coverage to prevent regression
 - Document the fix and its implications

+### Past Issue: Infinite Loop in "New Consultation" Modal (May 2025)

+A critical bug was identified and resolved where the "New Consultation" modal could trigger an infinite loop, rapidly creating multiple duplicate encounters.
+This issue occurred multiple times before a final fix was implemented.

+**Root Causes:**
+1.  **Double Navigation:** The modal would navigate to the patient page after creating an encounter and then call an `onConsultationCreated` callback, which, through a chain of events, could trigger another navigation attempt to the same patient page, potentially corrupting state and reopening the modal.
+2.  **No Double-Click Protection:** Users could click the "Start Consultation" button multiple times before the first request completed, leading to multiple encounter creations.
+3.  **Stale Form State:** The modal's state wasn't always reset when closed, potentially leading to unexpected behavior upon reopening.

+**Solution Implemented (in `src/components/modals/NewConsultationModal.tsx` - Note: this modal might be superseded by `ConsultationPanel` for some functionalities, but the lessons are broadly applicable):
+1.  **Eliminated Double Navigation:** Ensured the modal was closed *before* any navigation occurred and prevented subsequent callbacks that could re-trigger navigation.
+2.  **Loading State Protection:** Added an `isCreating` state variable to disable the submission button while an encounter creation was in progress, preventing double-clicks.
+3.  **Form State Reset:** Implemented a `useEffect` hook to reset all form state within the modal when it is closed.

+**Lessons Learned & Future Prevention:**
+*   **Modal Management:** Always close modals *before* initiating navigation or significant state changes triggered by modal actions.
+*   **Submission Protection:** Use loading states (`isLoading`, `isSubmitting`, etc.) to prevent double submissions for any asynchronous operations.
+*   **State Reset:** Ensure that modal/form state is explicitly reset when closed or dismissed to prevent stale data issues.
+*   **Callback Chains:** Be cautious with callback chains that can trigger navigation or major state updates, as they can lead to race conditions or unexpected loops.
+*   **Testing:** Specifically test for race conditions and double-clicking on critical action buttons.
+*   **Data Impact:** This bug caused significant data pollution (e.g., hundreds of empty encounters for specific patients), as documented in the "Data Recovery and Synthetic Data Management" section.
+This highlights the importance of fixing UI bugs promptly to prevent backend data issues.

 ## Testing Standards

 _Refer to [./architecture.md#phase-35-testing-and-component-documentation](./architecture.md#phase-35-testing-and-component-documentation) and [./architecture.md#target-state-considerations](./architecture.md#target-state-considerations) for specifics on current testing (Playwright for E2E including Tool A, Storybook for UI components) and future testing needs for aspirational AI tools._